Campus Improvement Plan

 Family and Community Engagement Strengths

 Bunker Hill is continuously supported and receives many benefits from our incredible PTA.
-Our families, through PTA contributions, fund Reading and Math Interventionists, our school Counselor, and our STEM teacher.
+Our families, through PTA contributions, fund Reading and Math Interventionists, our school Counselor, a CAIS, and our STEM teacher.
 Multiple volunteers, including our Watch DOGS program volunteers, are present on a daily basis at Bunker Hill.
 Many community events are held each year, with high levels of family participation, such as Constitution Day, International Day, and Go Texan Day.

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 1: Family engagement is not represented equally by all sub-populations.
 Root Cause: Certain parent groups do not access school communication or have an awareness of what resources and activities are available.
 There are language barriers and cultural differences, and some parents have limited time/resources to give.
 To solve this, we will exhaust all communication formats and utilize translation services as necessary.

-Problem Statement 2: Families experiencing financial hardship may feel disconnected from the school community due to the inability to participate in events that require transportation, fees, or supplies.
 Root Cause: Parents may feel uncomfortable engaging with the school due to a perceived lack of status or resources compared to others.
 To solve this, our PTA has a generous benevolence budget to address issues of equity and participation.

 Goal 1: Student Achievement